dghubble/gologin/README.md

 The `github` `LoginHandler` reads the state from the ctx and redirects to the AuthURL (at github.com) to prompt the user to grant access.
 Passing nil for the `failure` handler just means the `DefaultFailureHandler` should be used, which reports errors. ([info](#failure-handlers))

 The `github` `CallbackHandler` receives an auth code and state OAuth2 redirection, validates the state against the state in the ctx, and exchanges the auth code for an OAuth2 Token.
-The `github` CallbackHandler wraps the lower level `oauth2` `CallbackHandler` to further use the Token to obtain the Github `User` before calling through to the success or failure handlers.
+The `github` CallbackHandler wraps the lower level `oauth2` `CallbackHandler` to further use the Token to obtain the GitHub `User` before calling through to the success or failure handlers.

 <img src="https://storage.googleapis.com/dghubble/gologin-github.png">

-Next, write the success `http.Handler` to do something with the Token and Github User added to the `ctx`.
+Next, write the success `http.Handler` to do something with the Token and GitHub User added to the `ctx`.

 ```go
 func issueSession() http.Handler {